Stellarsarah16/Artparty.social/README.md

 **Made with ❤️ for the creative community**

-Copyright (c) 2025 StellarCollab.
+Copyright (c) 2025 Artparty.social.
 All rights reserved.